Easy Banana Bars Without Frosting (Moist, Soft & Ready in 30 Minutes)

 Step 1: Mash the Bananas

 If your bananas are super soft, they will mash very easily.
-I usually mash them until there are no big chunks in them.
+I usually mash them in bowl until there are no big chunks in them.

 Step 2: Add Wet Ingredients